Formation of oyster mushroom primordia - features and photos

 Table of Contents:

-1. What is primordia?
+1. What are primordia?

 2. What are hyphal knots?